Best Practices for Proactive Governance

 Proactive governance improves the quality of municipal services by purposefully detecting, responding to, and addressing problems.
 As a result, governing proactively also increases public trust.
 This increased trust, combined with better services, can have a significant impact on the quality of life of residents.

 Now that cities are incorporating more digital processes into the way they govern and the services they provide, it is both easier and more important than ever for cities to govern proactively.
 Now is the time to reevaluate how your city can better implement proactive governance policies.
-Here are some of the recommended best practices we’ve picked up thanks to our work with dozens of cities across the country.
+Here are some of the recommended best practices we’ve picked up thanks to our work with hundreds of cities across the country.

 1. Embrace Resident Engagement & Harness the Power of the People

 For resident engagement to be effective and successful, it needs to be supported by City Hall.
 According to the national bestseller, New Power, authors Jeremy Heimans and Henry Timms make the point that, “Participation needs to be much more than a website that allows you to point out occasional potholes in the street; it needs to be a constant and compelling experience that keeps people working together on the things that matter.”
 In their view, “The goal of new power is not to hoard it but to channel it.”
 And channeling the power of your residents has never been easier with more digital tools at your fingertips and an ever-more-digitally-savvy population.

 |“Participation needs to be much more than a website that allows you to point out occasional potholes in the street; it needs to be a constant and compelling experience that keeps people working together on the things that matter.”|